Mental Health & Neurodiversity Specialists

 Connected Minds was established to provide timely, thorough, and compassionate care for individuals and families who are navigating neurodevelopmental and mental health challenges.
 Her approach is neuroaffirming, whānau-centred, trauma-informed, and evidence-based, with a strong emphasis on collaboration and clarity.

 She believes meaningful assessment goes beyond symptoms — it requires understanding the person, their family, their culture, and their environment.
+Her role is to help people make sense of their experiences and to support practical, sustainable pathways forward.

 What Is a Nurse Practitioner?